Teckdegen/TeckAI-XBOT/README.md

 ---

-*Transform your Twitter presence with AI-powered crypto insights.
+*Powered by [Aura API](https://aura.adex.network) for real-time wallet analytics and [Groq AI](https://groq.com) for intelligent responses.
+Transform your Twitter presence with AI-powered crypto insights.
 Deploy TeckAI-XBOT today and engage your community with intelligent, automated responses.*